 Betsy was taken to the campus hospital, the Ritenour Health Center.
-A doctor discovered that Betsy had a stab wound that went through her right breast.
+A doctor discovered that Betsy had a stab wound that went through her left breast.
 The object severed the right ventricle of her heart, but there was very little blood.
 The red dress Betsy was wearing disguised what little blood there was.
 This is likely the reason why the students who found her didn’t suspect that someone had assaulted her.
 There were no defensive wounds on her hands, and this led authorities to believe that her killer attacked her from behind.

 The police went to the crime scene and found that a janitor had thoroughly cleaned the area.
 Unfortunately, this destroyed any potential evidence at the location of the crime.

 You May Also Like Five Unsolved Murders in the 20th Century

 In the days and weeks following the crime, police interviewed thousands of men.
 The search for Betsy Aardsma’s killer fanned out across the university’s campus and the surrounding area.
 The desk clerk helped an artist create a drawing of the man who had spoken briefly to her.
 However, it did not lead to any suspects.